Hornetlabs/synchdb-docs/docs/en/getting-started/quick_start.md

 ## **ezdeploy.sh**

 This tool requires `docker`, and `docker-compose` (or `docker compose`) and must be run on Linux.
-It prints a list of deployment options:
+It prints a list of deployment options when run:

 ```bash